rtrlib/handbook/source/usage.rst

 The RTRlib shared library is installed to ``/usr/local/lib`` by default, and its headers files to ``/usr/local/include``, respectively.
-Writing an application in C/C++ using the RTRlib, you have to include the main header file into the code:
+To write an application in C/C++ using the RTRlib, include the main header file into the code:

 .. code-block:: C